Category Archives: Christianity

 Old Testament Law and Jesus

-My Protestant faith has also developed an understanding of the law (and when I refer to law I am referring to the moral law only).
-The law serves as a mirror to show us our sin (Romans 3:20).
-The law makes sin recognizable to us and it is easy to recognize because the law is written on our hearts (Jeremiah 31:33, Romans 2:15).
-Now it does all come together, because when we love the Lord God with all our heart, soul and mind, we are made aware of our sin, and through prayer and the power of the Holy Spirit we hope to avoid sin with an understanding that we will never be sinless.
+My Protestant faith has further developed my understanding of the law (again, referring to moral law only).
+The law serves as a mirror to reveal our sin (Romans 3:20).
+It helps us recognize our sin—something made easier by the fact that the law is written on our hearts (Jeremiah 31:33; Romans 2:15).
+When we love the Lord our God with all our heart, soul, and mind, we become more aware of our sin.
+And through prayer and the power of the Holy Spirit, we strive to avoid sin, even while knowing we’ll never be completely sinless.

-In closing, I have to quote Dietrich Bonhoeffer at length to provide even further clarification for the daily grind of the Christian life….
-“Everyday Christ’s followers must acknowledge and bewail their guilt.
-Living as they do in fellowship with Him, they ought to be sinless, but in practice their life is marred daily with all manner of unbelief, sloth in prayer, lack of body discipline, self-indulgence of every kind, envy, hatred and ambition” (Bonhoeffer, Cost of Discipleship).
+“Every day Christ’s followers must acknowledge and bewail their guilt.
+Living as they do in fellowship with Him, they ought to be sinless, but in practice their life is marred daily with all manner of unbelief, sloth in prayer, lack of body discipline, self-indulgence of every kind, envy, hatred and ambition.”

-As Christians we will continue to fight the daily battle.
-But we live in hope because in the end we know Christ has won that battle for us and that all the law and prophets come down to seeking Him with all our heart, soul and mind while loving our neighbor as our self.
+As Christians, we will continue to fight the daily battle.
+But we live in hope, because we know that Christ has already won that battle for us—and that all the law and the prophets ultimately come down to this: seeking Him with all our heart, soul, and mind, and loving our neighbor as ourselves.